 School business manager (SBM): performance management

-Read advice on SBM appraisal, including how to use professional standards and support professional development.
+Read advice on SBM appraisal, including how to set objectives and support professional development.

 Contents